 Recently, the Whistle team was very fortunate to have a workshop hosted by co-author of the bestseller, Outbound Sales, No Fluff, Ryan Reisert.
-He introduced us to his famous Buckets method and how the SDR workflow can be powered up by using the Bucket Leads strategy.
+He introduced us to his famous Buckets method and how the SDR workflow and cold calling can be powered up by using the Bucket Leads strategy.

 Basically, buckets allow you to optimize your leads generation and figure out who to call, when to call them, and why.
 It defines the process that helps you get to your next best sales conversation as quickly as possible, minimizing time wasted and driving revenue.